m-buch/m-buch/README.md

 **A software engineer by day ☼ and a builder of side projects by night ☾**

 B.S.
-Computer Science & Human & Organizational Development, Vanderbilt University.
+Computer Science & HOD, Vanderbilt University.

 * ⚙️ I use daily: **Python, C++, Java, JavaScript, Vue**
 * 🌍 I’m most active in open-source side projects (plugins, web apps, tools)